At present approximately 25% of our school population have a diagnosis of Autism Spectrum Disorder. (ASD)

 - Equipment for Self-Regulation (based on Sensory Circuits/Diets)

 However a lower arousal environment should not be confused with a low stimulation environment.
-Whilst at times some children need to learn with minimal distractions; we recognise that by taking away all stimuli we cannot fully prepare them for transitions and integration across school and within the wider world.
-Therefore as part of developing this, classes may be set up for low arousal at the start of the academic year but throughout the year will add additional stimulation through displays etc. Workstations are to be used to teach new skills where the adult support is slowly retracted as skills are mastered and independence sought.
+Whilst at times some children need to learn with minimal distractions; by taking away all stimuli we cannot fully prepare them for transitions and integration across school and within the wider world.
+Therefore, as part of developing this, classes may be set up for low arousal at the start of the academic year but throughout the year will add additional stimulation through displays etc. Workstations are to be used to teach new skills where the adult support is slowly retracted as skills are mastered and independence sought.